nevermined-io/docs-legacy/docs/architecture/specs/marketplace_api/README.md

 With this Specification we want to build the foundations of an API that can be used as reference to implement APIs exposing typical Marketplace functionalities.

-Most of the Marketplaces (decentralized or not) expose some common functionalities around the assets the manage and their users.
+Most of the Marketplaces (decentralized or not) expose some common functionalities around the assets they manage and their users.
 The intention of this API is to normalize a common set of this functionalities, allowing to build implementations providing this common functionalities.